finn-mcfarland/SchoolCapstone2025/README.md

 # Cyberbullying Detection Web App

-Use python version 3.9.6 and pip :) assumes your path is set up correctly
+Use python version 3.9.6 and pip :) assumes your PATH is set up correctly

 ## Overview